 Having a strong online presence is fundamental to revenue.
 While ideally you would promote direct bookings to avoid losing the 15-25% of revenue that is generally paid to OTAs in commissions, the truth is you can use OTA’s hefty marketing budgets to your advantage.
 As they say, “if you can’t beat them, join them”.

-Many OTAs use an algorithm where the more availability you give them, the more visibility they give you.
+Many OTAs for hotels use an algorithm where the more availability you give them, the more visibility they give you.
 So, instead of splitting your inventory between different booking channels, giving a certain amount of rooms to each channel for distribution, you can try the pooled inventory method.
 The pooled inventory method allows you to sell all your rooms on all channels at the same time, so you can work with as many channels as you want to at any given time.

 Broadened distribution increases your visibility and targets different segments and markets at once, thereby increasing bookings.
 With the right technology you can maximize return, increasing the hotel’s revenue using strategies such as re-marketing.
 By remarketing, you can turn third-party bookings into direct clients eventually without having to increase your marketing budget.
 It’s a win-win situation.

 Embrace mobile technology